 Several trophy muskies have been caught here, including one 54-incher that was caught and released in 1997.
 Nancy Lake also yielded the winning entry in 2001’s Hayward Muskie Fest.

 As you can see from this aerial, Nancy Lake has a meandering shoreline with lots of peninsulas and bays.
-Although it has a few deep holes, much of the lake is relatively shallow and weedy.
-Those areas, mainly in the lake’s southern half, are better for fishing, paddling, and pontooning than for jet skis and waterskiing.
-Adding to the southern half’s wild, up-north feeling, much of its shoreline consists of low-lying wetlands that remain undeveloped.
-The lake’s northern half, however, is deeper, more open, and more heavily developed.
+It has a few deep holes, and the lake’s southern half is good for fishing, paddling, and pontooning.
+There are sandbar areas to stop by for a swim.
+The lake’s northern half, however, is deeper and more open.

 Much of Nancy Lake’s shoreline is dotted with cabins and lake homes that are available in a range of sizes and prices.
 Because most of the buildable shoreline has already been developed, waterfront property come on the market more rarely.